Back to blog

 NextPage approaches AI in insurance as product engineering: workflow discovery, data and integration mapping, risk controls, prototype design, review interfaces, production deployment, and ongoing improvement.
 The model is only one part of the system.

-A practical first engagement can focus on one insurance workflow: claim intake triage, document extraction, underwriting submission review, service assistant grounding, or fraud investigation queueing.
+A practical first engagement can focus on one insurance workflow: claim intake triage, document extraction, underwriting submission review, service assistant grounding, fraud investigation queueing, or agent enablement.
 From there, the roadmap can define the integrations, evaluation examples, governance controls, and rollout plan needed to move beyond a demo.

 If you are planning an AI insurance workflow, start with the work that creates measurable delay or review cost today.
 Keep the first release narrow, make the decision boundary explicit, and build the feedback loop before expanding autonomy.